 We then went into the park, towards the water again.
-While moving around, it was another hidden miracle and I’m glad that I got to see it first and had the inspiration to use this set for next set of images.
+While moving around, it was another hidden miracle and I’m glad that I got to see it first and had the inspiration to use this set for the next set of images.

 Truthfully, I wasn’t planning to use this area, but that G O R G E O U S sky spoke to me and said “USE ME” LOL.
 I utilized broken-leading lines composition and was able to fire off several images at this location.
-As we moved on, we went towards famous Manhattan Bridge view from the Streets.
+As we moved on, we went towards the famous Manhattan Bridge view from the Streets.
 Did I mention yet that pedestrian and vehicular traffic is tough to navigate through… 🙂

 We finished the session going back to the water by the Manhattan Bridge.
 Sun was setting, the sky was “talking” and my couple were excited and wanted to be in these pictures.